osisoft/Edge-Data-Store-Docs/content/health/health.md

 ### Storage next health message expected

-The NextHealthMessageExpected dynamic type includes the following values, which are logged in a stream with the ID Storage.{machinename}.NextHealthMessageExpected.
-The stream is linked to {machinename}.Storage static stream.
+The `NextHealthMessageExpected` dynamic type includes the following values, which are logged in a stream with the ID `Storage.{DeviceName}.NextHealthMessageExpected`.
+The stream is linked to `{DeviceName}.Storage` static stream.
 Heart beat message is expected once a minute.

 | Property     | Type     | Description      |
 |--------------|----------|------------------|